mashingan/anonimongo/readme.md

-# Anonimongo - ANOther pure NIM MONGO driver
+# Anonimongo - Another pure Nim Mongo driver
 [Mongodb][1] is a document-based key-value database which emphasize in high performance read and write capabilities together with many strategies for clustering, consistency, and availability.